01 of 18

 Like star magnolia, Magnolia 'Jane' is a relatively small tree.
 In maturity, it grows to about 10 to 15 feet in height with a spread of 10 feet.
 The flowers are typically reddish purple with white interiors.

 'Jane' blooms in April and may, two to four weeks later than star magnolia.
 Like its cousin, 'Jane' sets its flowers before the leaves appear.
 Grow this tree in USDA hardiness zones 4 to 8; it is best placed in a partial sun location that receives full sun in the... morning but some shade in the afternoon.Continue to 4 of 18 below.

 Ivory Chalice Magnolia

-Ivory Chalice magnolia trees reach a height at maturity of about 30 to 40 feet tall, with a similar spread.
-Grow Ivory Chalice magnolia in planting zones 4 to 8 in full sun to partial sun.Continue to 4 of 17 below.
+This is a fairly large magnolia, reason a mature height of 30 to 40 feet with a similar spread.
+It is typically grown in USDA hardiness zones 4 to 8.
+Plant it in full sun to partial shade.Continue to 5 of 18 below.

 Heaven Scent Magnolia

-And it doesn't disappoint!
-As the photo shows, 'Heaven Scent' magnolia blossoms are deep pink at the base, tapering off to a lighter pink at the tip.
 'Heaven Scent' magnolia trees reach an average height at maturity of about 20 feet tall, although they can grow larger.
-Plant it in planting zones 5 to 9 in full sun to partial shade.
+Plant it in USDA hardiness zones 5 to 9.
+It needs a full sun or partial shade location.

-The name is occasionally misspelled as "Heaven Sent," but the... mistake is understandable: between their good looks and pleasing smell, these magnolias may well be thought of as heaven sent!Continue to 5 of 17 below.
+The name is occasionally misspelled as "Heaven Sent," but the mistake is understandable: between their... good looks and pleasing smell, these magnolias do seem heaven sent.Continue to 6 of 18 below.